Published October 07, 2022

 Note: Open during stone crab season only, from October—May.

 Where: 11 Washington Avenue, Miami Beach, FL 33139

 Enjoy refined Greek cuisine in an airy, elegant waterfront garden setting at Kiki on the River.
-The frosé and icy pictures of Don Julio might make your nights, but we recommend coming back in the morning for their artful lattes as well.
+The icy margs, mules, and martinis are perfect for nights out, but we recommend coming back in the morning for their artful lattes as well.

 Where: 450 Northwest North River Drive Miami, FL 33128

 For more information on Kiki On The River.

 OMAKAI is bringing an authentic omakase experience, a Japanese concept where guests have the chef choose their meal.
 The menu starts with the highest-quality seasonal and chef-selected apps, nigiri and hand rolls, beer, wine, and sake—plus an à la carte menu for more experienced sushi eaters who wish to enjoy a wide array of delicacies.
 No matter the dining style, all guests of OMAKAI can indulge in top-quality sushi at an accessible price.

 Where: 2107 NW 2nd Ave, Miami, FL 33127

 For more information on Omakai Sushi.

 Klaw is an unrivaled culinary deep dive, pushing the boundaries of luxuriously sourced and prepared dishes.
 Their USDA Certified Black Angus Nebraska beef and Norwegian King Crab are their crown jewels, and the whole menu is served in an airy dining room or rooftop lounge with views of the water.